 Remember when we said that the answer to “what are the best NERF guns?” is, “it depends!”?
 Well, the reason depends on what you want your blaster for.

-In NERF wars many players will carry more than one NERF gun; the main one, usually termed a “Primary” and a “Secondary”, usually smaller and used as a back-up or for a specific purpose.
+In NERF wars, many players will carry more than one NERF gun; the main one, usually termed a “Primary” and a “Secondary”, is usually smaller and used as a backup or for a specific purpose.
 Some even carry a “Tertiary”, usually a small, single-shot pistol, for that last gasp.